alejo1630/coding_challenges/README.md

 # Coding Challenges

-This repository contains several coding challenges in order to enhance the programming skills
+This repository contains several coding challenges in order to enhance programming skills

 ## 🔰 List of Challenges